 Home.
 20 of the World's Most Beautiful Libraries - Oddee.com (beautiful libraries, amazing libraries...)
 For some people it’s castles with their noble history and crumbling towers, for others it’s abandoned factories or lost cities.

 But for those who enjoy reading, a huge beautiful library is a place of endless pleasure.
 Meet 20 of the biggest and most beautiful libraries around the globe, as presented by .
 You can find this and more fascinating pictures on Candida Hofer's book.
 Abbey Library St. Gallen, Switzerland Real Gabinete Portugues De Leitura, Rio De Janeiro, Brazil.
 Massimo Bartolini’s Bookyard is an Outdoor Library in a Belgian Vineyard.
 In Ghent, Belgium, St.

 The carved pages possess a soft quality, which fuels the feeling of hurried chaos that Wei feels in the construction of new buildings in China.
 The city sculptures appear to have a lot going on at once, in a mess of construction confusion, much like the constant redevelopment of Beijing.
+The nearly unrecognizable text books are neatly stacked in rows, and held in place securely.
 Gartenkulter Makes Poetic Pots From Recycled Books.
 With the recent rise in popularity of electronic readers such as the Amazon Kindle and the Apple iPad, thoughts of “book extinction” have really seeped their way into design conversations.

 Italy-based Gartenkulter pays tribute to the tree with these beautiful planters made from old and disused books.
-By removing the heart of the book’s cover and pages and then creating a seal, the book becomes a home for a living and growing tree.
 Guy Laramee's New Carved Book Sculptures Reflect On Japanese Tsunami.
 Reading a good book has always been a bit like entering an alternative world contained within their pages.